nathanl/authority/README.md

       # Nothing defined - just use the default strategy
     end

 These are where your actual authorization logic goes.
-You do have to specify your own business rules, but Authority comes with the following baked in:

-- All instance-level methods defined on `Authority::Authorizer` call their corresponding class-level method by default.
+Here's how you do it:

+- Class methods answer questions about model classes, like "is it **ever** permissible for this user to update a widget?"
+  - Any class method you don't define (for example, if you didn't make a `def self.updatable_by?(user)`) will fall back to your [configurable default strategy](#default_strategies).
+- Instance methods answer questions about model instances, like "can this user update this **particular** widget?"
+(Within an instance method, you can get the model instance with `resource`).
+  - Any instance method you don't define (for example, if you didn't make a `def deletable_by?(user)`) will fall back to the corresponding class method.
 In other words, if you haven't said whether a user can update **this particular** widget, we'll decide by checking whether they can update **any** widget.

-(To refer to the resource instance, use `resource`.)
-- All class-level methods defined on `Authority::Authorizer` will use the `default_strategy` you define in your configuration (see the notes in the generated `config/initializers/authority.rb`).
+So, suppose you've got the empty `LaserCannonAuthorizer` above and haven't supplied a default strategy.
+Then you ask the authorizer "is `@laser_cannon_x.deletable_by?(@user_y)`?"
+It will ask itself:

+- "Do I have a `deletable_by?` method, to tell me whether this particular laser cannon can be deleted by this user? ...
+No."
+- "OK, do I have a `self.deletable_by?` method, to tell me whether **any** laser cannon can be deleted by this user? ...
+No."
+- "OK, did the user define a default strategy for deciding whether any resource can be deleted by a user? ...
+No."
+- "Well, I do have a **default** default strategy, which always returns false.
+So the answer is 'false' - the user can't delete this laser cannon."

+As you can see, **you can specify different logic for every method on every model, or [supply a single default strategy](#default_strategies) that covers them all, or anything in between**.

-- The **default** default strategy simply returns false, so unless you redefine it or write methods in your Authorizer classes, **everything is forbidden**.
+And because the **default** default strategy returns false, we start by assuming that **everything is forbidden**.
 This whitelisting approach will keep you from accidentally allowing things you didn't intend.

+#### An Authorizer Tutorial

 Let's work our way up from the simplest possible authorizer to see how you can customize your rules.